joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

     lastmod: 2025-06-30 T19:00:00+01:00
 ---

 There's a phrase I've grown wary of over the years: *tech debt*.
-It shows up in all kinds of conversations, often spoken as a half-apology, half-warning.
+It shows up in all kinds of conversations, but often hides more than it explains.

 "We need to pay down our tech debt".